Getting Started with Self-Hosted XAI Router

 xai_mail

 (Required): Your administrator's email address.
-It will be used for receiving important notifications and initializing the admin account.xai_api
+Used for initializing the admin account and receiving system notifications.xai_api

 Step 5: Start the Services